najamuslim/ide-interior/README.md

-# Ide Interior - Redesain Ruangan Anda dengan AI
+# Ide Interior - Redesign Your Space with AI

-Ide Interior adalah aplikasi yang membantu Anda mendesain ulang ruangan menggunakan kecerdasan buatan (AI).
-Cukup unggah foto ruangan Anda dan dapatkan hasil redesain yang menarik.
+Ide Interior is an application that helps you redesign your space using artificial intelligence (AI).
+Just upload a photo of your room and get attractive redesign results.

 ## Lisensi